Nurse Residency Program

 - What are your areas of interest within Broward Health and why?

-- Selected candidates will participate in a series of interviews with the Nurse Recruiter, Nurse and Nurse Managers.
-These interviews will be scheduled by the Nurse Recruiter and will conclude four to six weeks after the application period closes.
+- Selected candidates may participate in a series of interviews with the Nurse Managers and peer evaluators.
+These interviews will be scheduled by the Nurse Manager.

-- Candidates offered employment at Broward Health will be contacted approximately three weeks prior to the start date indicated and further information will be given as to their start of employment.
-Those not receiving offers of employment will also be notified within the same timeframe with a message of appreciation for their interest in nursing at Broward Health.
+- Candidates offered employment at Broward Health will be contacted prior to the start date indicated and further information will be given as to their start of employment.
+Those not receiving offers of employment will also be notified.
 All accepted candidates must have a verifiable license with the Florida Board of Nursing prior to date of employment.

 You may interview and be offered a position contingent upon passing the NCLEX, however, you must have an active license prior to your first day of employment.
 Students looking to start after licensure will be able to apply to the next Nurse Residency Program cohort offered.